Côte-de-Beaupré paysage fleuve Saint-Laurent Québec

 9:00 AM — Montmorency Falls

-First thrill: Montmorency Falls, 83 meters (272 ft) of free fall, 30 meters (98 ft) higher than Niagara Falls.
+First thrill: Montmorency Falls, 83 meters of free fall, 30 meters higher than Niagara Falls.
 In winter, the ice cone that forms at the base is a spectacle in itself.
-The cable car ascends to a dizzying viewpoint.
+The cable car rises to a dizzying lookout.

 ❖ Step 2

-The village of Château-Richer marks the entrance to old Côte-de-Beaupré.
+The village of Château-Richer marks the entrance to the old Côte-de-Beaupré.
 From the church overlooking the cliff, the view of the river and Île d'Orléans is one of the most photographed in Quebec.
-Several artisan shops line the main street.
+A few artisan shops line the main street.

 ❖ Step 3